 Generally more widely known for their threadlock products, Loctite is also one of the foremost brands in the adhesives industry.
 Let’s take a look at their CA superglue offering and see how it stacks up against the competition.

-The Loctite brand is well known in the plumbing trade for their threadlock product, and in manufacturing business all over the world for their industrial adhesives.
+The Loctite brand is well known in the plumbing trade for their threadlock product, and in manufacturing businesses all over the world for their industrial adhesives.

 If that’s not a vote of confidence, I don’t know what is!